+If continuing to transport a leaking tank would be unsafe, get off the road.
+If safe to do so, contain any liquid leaking from the vehicle.
+Keep bystanders away from the liquid and its fumes.
+Do everything possible to prevent injury to yourself and to others.
 The National Response Center helps coordinate emergency response to chemical hazards.
 It is a resource to the police and firefighters.
 It maintains a 24-hour toll-free line listed below.
 You or your employer must phone when any of the following occur as a direct result of a hazardous materials incident:

-A person is killed.

-An injured person requires hospitalization.

-Estimated property damage exceeds \$50,000.

-The general public is evacuated for more than one hour.

-One or more major transportation arteries or facilities are closed for one hour or more.

-Fire, breakage, spillage, or suspected radioactive contamination occurs.

-Fire, breakage, spillage or suspected contamination occur involving shipment of etiologic agents (bacteria or toxins).

-A situation exists of such a nature (e.g., continuing danger to life exists at the scene of an incident) that, in the judgment of the carrier, should be reported.
+- □ A person is killed. - □ An injured person requires hospitalization. - Estimated property damage exceeds\$50,000.
+The general public is evacuated for more than - one hour. - One or more major transportation arteries or facilities are closed for one hour ormore. - □ Fire, breakage, spillage, or suspected radioactive contamination occurs. - Fire, breakage, spillage or suspected contamination occur involving shipment of infectious substance(s) (bacteria or toxins). - The release of a marine pollutant in a quantity greater than 119 gallons for a liquid or 882 pounds for a solid; or a situation exists of such a nature (e.g., continuing danger to life exists at the scene of an incident) that, in the judgment of the carrier, should be reported